Opioid Treatment and Naloxone

 Opioid Use Disorder Treatment

-Our team uses the Opioid Agonist Treatment (OAT), also known as Medication-Assisted Treatment, and it involves the use of prescribed medications such as Suboxone® or methadone, to treat opioid addiction by decreasing withdrawal and helping with cravings.
+Our team uses Opioid Agonist Treatment (OAT), also known as Medication-Assisted Treatment.
+It involves the use of prescribed medications, such as Suboxone® or methadone, to treat opioid use disorder (OUD) by decreasing withdrawal and helping with cravings.

-OAT is the best available treatment for opioid use disorder and it is the best predictor of improved outcomes for people with opioid addiction.
-Research and experience tells us that most people cannot just walk away from opioid addiction.
+OAT is the best available treatment for opioid use disorder and it is the best predictor of improved outcomes for people with OUD.
+Research and experience tells us that most people cannot just walk away from opioid dependence.
 Medication-assisted treatment can help individuals to feel normal again and live healthy lives by controlling withdrawal and cravings.
-Under this program, clients begin and continue with Suboxone or methadone use under medical supervision.
+Under this program, clients begin and continue with Suboxone® or methadone under medical supervision.
 Counselling, education, other supports and follow-up are also an important part of this program.

 What we do